Two study options are available under the scheme:

 BTEA and part-time work

 From the 2016/2017 academic year, people getting BTEA who take up work

-during the academic year will have means from work assessed under the rules
+during the academic year will be assessed under the rules (including means

-that apply to their primary payment (the payment they qualified for BTEA
+assessment) that apply to their primary payment - the payment they qualified

 Previously part-time work during the academic year did not affect the rate

 If you were getting a jobseeker’s payment before going back to education